CarlosSanchess/EcoRevive/README.md

 Each user can list multiple products of various categories on the application.
 Whenever a user sees a product that he's interested in, he can start a chat with the owner of said product, where they can message each other.
 The application will send notifications to the user whenever a new message is received.
-After chatting and acquiring the product, the chat participants can rate each other and leave feedback to improve user experience.
+The chat participants can rate each other and leave feedback to improve user experience.
 The application has moderatores that unsure guidelines are being respected, being able to ban user that don't respect them.

  <p align="center" justify="center">